1922 Irish general election

 The 1922 Irish general election took place in Southern Ireland on Friday, 16 June.
 The election was separately called by a resolution of Dáil Éireann on 19 May and by an order of the Provisional Government on 27 May.
-The body elected was thus both the Third Dáil and provisional parliament replacing the parliament of Southern Ireland, under the provisions of the 1921 Anglo-Irish Treaty to elect a constituent assembly paving the way for the formal establishment of the Irish Free State.
+The body elected was thus both the 3rd Dáil and provisional parliament replacing the parliament of Southern Ireland, under the provisions of the 1921 Anglo-Irish Treaty to elect a constituent assembly paving the way for the formal establishment of the Irish Free State.
 From 6 December 1922, it continued as the Dáil Éireann of the Irish Free State.

 The election was held under the electoral system of proportional representation by means of the single transferable vote.
 It was the first contested general election held in the jurisdiction using the STV system.
-The election was held in the 128 seats using the constituencies designated to the Southern Ireland House of Commons in the Government of Ireland Act 1920 (see Government of Ireland Act 1920 (constituencies).)
+The election was held in the 128 seats using the constituencies designated to the Southern Ireland House of Commons in the Government of Ireland Act 1920.
 Under this Act, constituencies ranged in size from 3 to 8 seats, the largest being the eight seat Kerry–Limerick West and Cork Mid.